binaricorn/mfadt-majorstudio-1/Assignments/5 in 5/Day-3.md

 I interviewed several people in DT and ask them to draw their favorite snacks/food/drinks in their childhood.

-It appeared that even if some people could not recall clearly what the package of the snacks looks like, they still remember the taste.
-And most of them told me that they wanted to eat when they were drawing.:joy:
+It appeared that even if some people could not remember clearly what the package of the snacks looks like, they still remember the taste and also some interesting stories behind.
+And most of them told me that they wanted to eat the snacks when they were drawing.:joy:

 ![Img](pics/Day-3/pic-1.jpg)